ulysses4ever/ljdump/README.txt

   username - The livejournal user name.
 A subdirectory will be created
              with this same name to store the journal entries.

   password - The account password.
-This password is never sent in the
+This password is sent in the clear,
-             clear; the livejournal "challenge" password mechanism is used.
+             so if you specify an alternative server, ensure you use a URL starting with https:// so the connection is encrypted.

   journal - Optional: The journal to download entries from.
 If this is
             not specified, the "username" journal is downloaded.
 If this